opencast/opencast/docs/guides/admin/docs/upgrade/index.md

 You will find the database migration script in /docs/upgrade/2.1_to_2.2/<vendor>.sql

 ## Distribution artifacts migration
-With the introduction of stream security, there was the need to be able to prevent cross-tenants access on the download and streaming distribution artifacts.
-To reach that the download and streaming distribution service has been adjusted to generate their artifact URL including the tenant.
-Because of this new URL's all existing artifact URL's need a migration and the artifacts in the file systems need to be moved to a new location.
+With the introduction of the stream security, the distribution URLs he distribution URLs in Opencast 2.2 have changed to provide a clearer separation between the artifacts belonging to the different tenants present in the system.
+In particular, now the tenant's name will be part of all its artifacts' URLs.
+This change makes it easier to protect the distributed artifacts from being accessed by a tenant they do not belong to.
+It affects all the Opencast deployments, even if only one tenant (the "default organization") is defined or even if the Stream Security mechanism is not active.

 ## Configuration changes